 How to choose moderation vs. sobriety

 If you’ve decided that drinking less can give you more, you might now be wondering: can I moderate my drinking, or is quitting alcohol altogether a better option for me?
-The sobriety vs. moderation question can be challenging to answer.
+The harm reduction vs abstinence question can be challenging to answer.
 The good news is that you do not have to know the answer right away.
 You have choices and options!
 First, be sure to seek medical advice before cutting back on drinking or quitting alcohol cold turkey.
 Depending on your past drinking habits and medical history, you may need medically assisted detox, or other medical attention in order to safely taper down and avoid alcohol withdrawal symptoms (which can include symptoms like alcohol shakes and tremors and delirium tremens).
 There are a variety of inpatient and outpatient options for this.

 If your healthcare provider determines that you don’t need additional care before beginning your sobriety or moderation journey, you can start exploring your options.
 One way to get started is trying abstinence for 30 days and seeing how you feel.

 If you find yourself wondering ‘what is sobriety?’
 “What will it feel like?”
 A sobriety challenge is a great way to rest and get a taste of a life without alcohol.
 If this seems too overwhelming or you’re not ready to try it yet, working to decrease your alcohol consumption can also be very productive.
 Tracking your alcohol consumption with the goal of reducing your alcohol intake to a few drinks each week is a great way to start building healthier habits.

 If all of these options feel like a lot to navigate alone, know that all kinds of support are available to you.
 You can attend therapist-moderated online alcohol support groups to hear from others on how they deal with their alcohol cravings and increase your awareness about where you are in the process.